Non-Linear Model-Based Sequential Decision-Making in Agriculture: Introduction

-\paragraph{Our Contributions.} To address the limitations outlined above, this paper makes the following key contributions: \begin{itemize} \item \textbf{Nonlinear model-based bandit framework:} We develop a general class of multi-armed bandit algorithms that explicitly incorporate domain-specific nonlinear response functions, such as Mitscherlich and logistic models, within the exploration-exploitation loop. \item \textbf{Theoretical guarantees:} We provide regret and sample complexity results under both well-specified and shape-compatible misspecified models, and discuss their implications for agricultural decision-making under uncertainty. \item \textbf{Simulation studies emulating real-world practice:} Through extensive simulations inspired by realistic fertilizer optimization scenarios, we demonstrate the practical benefits of our approach over classical linear and nonparametric bandit methods, particularly in low-sample regimes. \item \textbf{Interpretability and domain relevance:} By leveraging mechanistic models with interpretable parameters, our methods yield actionable recommendations for practitioners, supporting transparent, resource-efficient, and economically sustainable decision-making. \end{itemize} We begin by setting up the problem in Section \ref{sec: problem_setup}.
+\item \textbf{Theory-to-practice connection via available complexity and sample-efficiency results:} We connect the nonlinear model classes considered here to existing sequential learning theory by presenting a sequential complexity bound for bounded function classes (with an illustrative visualization for the four nonlinear families studied) and and by summarizing available sample-efficiency results for curvature-guided methods such as \texttt{ViOlin} from \citet{dong2021provable}, discussing its implications for data-limited agricultural experimentation. \end{itemize}} We begin by setting up the problem in Section \ref{sec: problem_setup}.
 In Section \ref{sec: algorithms}, we lay out the proposed framework for nonlinear model-based bandits, in which we study three model-based algorithms: $\epsilon$-greedy, Upper Confidence Bound (UCB), and the \texttt{ViOlin} algorithm.
 Section \ref{sec: theory} presents known results for parametric bandits in both well-specified and misspecified settings, and derives sample complexity bounds for the specific nonlinear models considered by the \texttt{ViOlin} algorithm.
-We then conduct extensive simulation experiments emulating real-world yield production and fertilizer optimization scenarios, with the goal of resource-efficient and cost-effective management in sample-limited settings.
-Finally, Section \ref{sec: conclusion} concludes the paper.
+In Section \ref{sec: simulation}, we then conduct extensive simulation experiments emulating real-world yield production and fertilizer optimization scenarios, with the goal of resource-efficient and cost-effective management in sample-limited settings.
+Then, in Section \ref{sec:realdata} we conduct a reproducible real-data case study based on multi-site corn nitrogen trials in the US midwest to illustrate the advantage of the proposed methodology.
+Finally, Section \ref{sec:conclusion} concludes the paper.